 The named routes here, from the upstream to the downstream end (most of them are entirely or partially visible in this page’s photos and have some descriptive information with them):

-• Cornice (5.7)—One guidebook describes this as being perhaps the best moderate climb in the Potomac River Gorge.
+•Cornice (5.7+)—One guidebook describes this as being perhaps the best moderate climb in the Potomac River Gorge.
+Definitely a classic.

-• Lawrence’s Last (5.1)—I climbed this route unroped; it is the only one here I can do that way.
+•Lawrence’s Last (5.1)—I climbed this route unroped.
 It feels harder than 5.1, maybe 5.2 or 5.3, right around the middle.
 You find yourself in a very tight corner causing you to move from very awkward positions.
 Once through that spot, you’ll likely find the rest is quite easy.
 It’s still Class 5, but more like 5.0.
-Still, don’t get cocky if you don’t have that rope on.

 To reach the crag, hike east to the River Trail, and go right.
 After passing the Sandbox and Dihedrals access points (there are signs indicating them), the trail drops down some wooden steps, makes a bridged stream crossing, and then climbs a set of wooden steps.
 At the top of the climb, the trail splits in three, with the River Trail heading right.
 Follow the River Trail across some wooden planks, and stay on it as it bends away from the river and passes an old canal.
 Shortly after the canal, you return to the clifftops.
 The first ones are the top of the Bird's Nest crag.
 The next ones are those at Cornice.
 Look for the rock face pictured in this section, and then hike past it to find a ledge system that descends to the river.
 If you find the easiest way down, you'll be looking at Class 3.
 Watch out for the poison ivy.